-The employer contribution rate is around 13.4 % although this does vary from year to year, this is the future service rate excluding past service deficit.
+The employer contribution rate for 2017/18 will be around 14.1% although this does vary from year to year, this is the future service rate excluding past service deficit.

 The pension scheme is standard between all local government employers and in broad terms offers a pension benefit equivalent to 1/49th of pensionable salary per year of service, where pensionable salary is calculated on a career average with benefits paid at state retirement age.